popos123/Logitech-G29-Motherboard-Replacement/README.md

 Simple:
 (if you are using STM32 prefer to uplada a code via ST Link using ST Link Utility)
 1. Upload the hex from the my repository to the one board controlling - EMC software.
-2. Upload the hex from this repository to the my emulator board - G29emu
+2. Upload the hex from this repository to the my emulator board - G29emu.
+3. Connect as it shown on the schematic respectively for F103 or F401.

 To bulid a code just use the Arduino ide and paste a code from main.cpp and attach the libraries.
 You can use platform io too.

 Simple presentation of the working system: https://youtu.be/wHjuSKlw6mE

-In F103 version the Play Station button is centering the wheel, in F401 there is no option yet (1.07 software) In F103 is a bug in software - EEPROM doesnt work properly, need to run software every reset / turn off the steering wheel.
+In F103 version the Play Station button is centering the wheel, in F401 there is no option yet (1.07 software).

+In F103 is a bug in software - EEPROM doesnt work properly, need to run software every reset / turn off the steering wheel.

 So in version 1.07 is working EEPROM but no centering button, but in version 1.06 is opposite.

 For F401 you need to attach the pinout from connectors and my board in proper way - see in schematic from EMC Software.

 The code and hex files are free.